eFinder

 “Bill Pulte cited insurance documents published by Mike Davis on X.com as evidence that James falsified information on her homeowners insurance application.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to verify reference to Mike Davis's X.com posts.
+No verifiable sources found in web search, cross-references, or Wikipedia that confirm reference to Mike Davis's X.com posts.

 “Pulte stated James misrepresented occupancy details, claiming a single adult would reside in the home when four people, including three children, actually occupied it.”